mateog4712/SparseRNAFolD-RawData/README.md

-# spark-rawData
+# SparseRNAFolD-RawData
-This repository holds all of the data for the spark project
+This repository holds all of the data for the SparseRNAFolD project